IHE/RAD.IRA/input/pagecontent/rad-x3.md

 ### 2:4.X3.1 Scope

-This transaction is used to initiate a report context that all synchronizing applications will be synchronized to.
+This transaction is used to initiate a report context that all subscribed applications will be synchronized to.

 ### 2:4.X3.2 Actors Roles